JohnCorby/ow-vanilla-fix/README.md

 - Adds some missing button prompt textures. (credit to MegaPiggy)
 - Prevents SetLanguage from being called when it shouldn't be, fixing several mods.
 - Lets input turn off when the game isn't in focus, meaning mods that turn on runInBackground work.
-- Unanchors the probe when the thing it's anchored to is destroyed.
+- Fixes places where the probe is not null checked (since it can be destroyed).